University Administrative Policies

 16. International Exchange Rates

-When travelers request reimbursement for expenses paid in foreign currency, Chrome River Expense will calculate the appropriate currency conversion based on the exchange rate in effect for the payment date.
+When travelers request reimbursement for expenses paid in foreign currency, Financial Services will calculate the appropriate currency conversion based on the exchange rate in effect for the payment date.

 17. Exceptions

-Any exceptions to this policy that are not otherwise provided for must be approved, in advance and in writing, by the Executive Vice President for Administration, the Provost, or Chancellor.
+Any exceptions to this policy that are not otherwise provided for must be approved, in writing, by the President, the Executive Vice President for Finance and Administration, the Provost & Executive Vice President for Academic Affairs, the Executive Vice President for the Health Sciences Center, or their authorized delegates.